Magic snap Lakers' 9-game winning streak in 119-118 thriller - WHIZ News

 Fultz added 11 rebounds and 10 assists, while Aaron Gordon had 21 points and a late go-ahead basket as the Magic became the first sub-.500 team to beat the Western Conference-leading Lakers this season despite blowing a 21-point lead in the second half.

+“I think it just shows how deep this team goes, how much we believe in each other and what we’re capable of,” Fultz said.
+“We have guys out, but our mindset was the same going into the game.
+We all believed we had a chance to win this game, and we relied on each other.”

+The Magic played without injured regulars Evan Fournier, Michael Carter-Williams and D.J.
+Augustin in their third stop on a six-game road trip, but they’ve rarely looked better.

-Wes Iwundu scored a career-high 19 points, and Nikola Vucevic scored seven of his 19 points in the fourth quarter of the Magic’s eighth win in 12 games.
+Wes Iwundu scored a career-high 19 points while starting in Fournier’s place, and Vucevic scored seven of his 19 points in the fourth quarter of the Magic’s eighth win in 12 games.

+Fultz said the final minutes were “what I’ve dreamed of,” and the Magic were thrilled to see it come true for the up-and-down former No. 1 overall pick.

+“Boy is nice, and he’s only going to get better,” Gordon said.
+“He did a great job just running the show, settling them down, getting good shots.
+And then down the stretch, he took over.”

 Kentavious Caldwell-Pope also scored 17 points for the Lakers in their final home game before a five-game road trip while the Grammy Awards take over Staples Center.